taunoha/nuxt4-starter-template/README.md

 This template serves as a future-proof foundation for your projects, allowing you to:
 - Leverage upcoming Nuxt 4 features
-- Use the latest Tailwind CSS v4 (beta) capabilities
+- Use the latest Tailwind CSS v4 capabilities
 - Follow best practices and modern development patterns
 - Typescript enabled by default